 Electric Vehicle and Roadway (EVR)

 The Electric Vehicle & Roadway (EVR) Research Facility and Test Track is a state-of-the-art facility at the forefront of wirelessly charged electric vehicle and roadway technologies.
 The EVR is ideal for design and control of power electronics: efficient machines, inverters, extending battery life, and energy management are among core objectives.
-Current projects involve the development of a reconfigurable hybrid Micro-grid for AC and DC systems, with a 20kW solar array (expanding to 120kW).
+Current projects involve the development of a reconfigurable hybrid Micro-grid for AC and DC systems, with a 120kW solar array.
+Energy produced by the solar array is used for building loads, electric vehicle charging, exporting energy to the grid and charging onsite energy storage.
 The design and functionality of the EVR enables SELECT to pursue commercial partnerships and research associations that collaboratively advance sustainably electrified transportation.

 750 kW utility, 4800 ft2 dual high bay, ¼ mile electrified track, Gustav-Klein 250 kW bidirectional power supply, 12-channel +/- 300 A Arbin cell cycler, Dynamometer, Vehicle Lifts, DC & AC micro-grid, 120 kW solar array, 100 kWh on-site energy storage, EVSE (two L2 and 50kW fast charger), Expansive tool suite including oscilloscopes, power analyzer, LCR meters, EM/FEM analysis software, and many others.